WalkerCodeRanger/semver/PublishingRelease.md

    for more info).
 Note that the `CP0003` error about the version number should be higher occurs locally, but on the build server suppressing it causes the build to fail.
 5. Update the `PublicAPI` files to reflect the newly published APIs.
+   * The easy way to do this is clear out the shipped and unshipped API files except for the `#nullable enable` line, then run `dotnet format analyzers --diagnostics=RS0016`
 6. Update the benchmark to reference the new version as the previous version.
 7. Create a new `vX.Y.Z-readme` branch for the next version.